-We were at the Upper Works parking lot before dawn and by the light of our headlamps we did a last check of our packs.
+We were at the Upper Works parking lot before dawn and by the light of our headlamps.
 The morning was cool and dry as we set out mentally prepared for a long day.
-We fell in step moving forward at a brisk pace and by daybreak a clear sky promised a beautiful day ahead.
+We fell in step moving forward at a brisk pace, and by daybreak, a clear sky promised a beautiful day ahead.

 We arrived at a fork in the path marked by a large cairn with an ‘S’ etched on one of the rocks — the turn to Santanoni.